AdobeDocs/adobeio-console/faq.md

 ### Can I delete a project?

+You can delete a project as long as it does not contain a Runtime namespace.
+In other words, projects (or projects with workspaces) that contain Runtime namespaces cannot be deleted at this time.

-Currently it is not possible to delete a project or a workspace within a project, even ones that you have created.
-You can edit a project or workspace to remove APIs or events registrations that you have added, but you cannot delete the project.
+You can edit a project or workspace to remove APIs or events registrations that you have added, but you cannot delete the project if it contains a Runtime namespace.
 You also cannot disable Runtime from projects or workspaces.
 If necessary, you must create a new project and start again.
-To learn more about adding and removing services, including APIs, events, and Runtime, please start by reading the [services overview](services.md).
+To learn more about services, including APIs, events, and Runtime, please start by reading the [services overview](services.md).

 ### Why can't I add an XD plugin to my project?